paveldournov/RRSWarmer/README.md

 * Configure the job to run on *SCHEDULE*, every 6 hrs

-8) You are done
+* This is not an official tool from AzureML, no guarantees are given with it

-*This is not an official tool, no guarantees are given with it *Note that the tool makes service calls which may incur AzureML charges.
-Every run makes 240 calls, ~1000 calls/day = $0.5, or $15/month
+* Note that the tool makes service calls which may incur AzureML charges.